On this page you'll find links to articles and news stories that we think you should read and share with others. Check back often!

 Huntsville Public Library Privatized After Pride Display - An article by Kelly Jensen at Bookriot describes how a Texas public library is no longer.

-Inherit the Wallflower - A write up by Frank Strong that describes the steps and tactics parents and community members in Conroe ISD (Texas) successfuly used to push back on censorship efforts by new board members.
+Inherit the Wallflower - A write up by Frank Strong that describes the steps and tactics parents and community members in Conroe ISD (Texas) successfully used to push back on censorship efforts by new board members.

 Libraries Must Stop Pretending They Can Be Neutral About Human Rights - An article by Alex Brown (they/them), a queer and Black school librarian and well-known author, explaining why "both sides" is a myth that allows misinformation, prejudice, and hate to gain a dangerous foothold in library spaces.